 The most comfortable approach to get started with Weblate development is to follow Installing from sources.
 It will get you a virtualenv with editable Weblate sources.

-1. Clone Weblate source:
+1. Clone the Weblate source code:

 '''

 git clone https://github.com/WeblateOrg/weblate.git

 cd weblate

 '''